medusajs/medusa/docs/content/advanced/backend/endpoints/add.md

 ## Building Files

 Custom endpoints must be transpiled and moved to the `dist` directory.
-This happens when you run your server using `medusa develop` and while it’s running, and when you run the following command:
+This happens when you run your backend using `medusa develop` and while it’s running, and when you run the following command:

 ```bash npm2yarn
 npm run build